bdbehrho/XamarinFirebaseMessaging/README.md

 # XamarinFirebaseMessaging
-Demo app that uses Xamarin.Forms and Google Firebase for a realtime messaging app
+Demo app that uses Xamarin.Forms and Google Firebase for realtime messaging between devices.
+This project was created to be an example for how to do peer to peer communication between devices using Google Firebase.
+If you have suggestions or run across any bugs, please feel free to post issues and/or make a pull request!

 ## Preview
 Below is a preview of what the app will look like once set up for a logged in user